 The BO process was iterated, updating the Gaussian Process Model between iterations, until either no improvement was made on overall accuracy after 25 iterations, or 50 total iterations were reached.
 These values have been increased over the default values (5 initial combinations, 10 iterations total) in order to obtain the most accurate model possible.
-These values can be increased according to the computational power and time available to the user; on our hardware (supplementary information Text S2) tuning could be completed within one hour.
+These values can be increased according to the computational power and time available to the user; on our hardware (Text S2 in Supporting Information S1) tuning could be completed within 1 hour.
 After this process, the hyperparameter combination with the best overall accuracy was determined to be the optimum combination and was extracted for subsequent application to the data (code section 2.5).